 Suggestions to prepare for P27 and file format change

-At this point I am happy to provide recommendations on how you can best prepare for P27.
+At this point, I am happy to provide recommendations on how you can best prepare for P27.
 My first advice is to get in contact with Nomentia directly, we are more than happy to help you understand what needs to be done specifically for your business.
-All businesses are unique, with different banking and software ecosystem, so the level of adaption needed will differ.
+All businesses are unique, with different banking and software ecosystems, so the level of adaption needed will differ.

-Of course, here is also some general advice with actions you could start doing already now:
+Of course, there is also some general advice with actions you could start doing already now:

 - Check if your ERP system supports communication in the XML file formats.

 - Talk to your banks and see what services you will need to sign with them.